monodot/camel-standalone-helloworld/README.md

 A very simple Camel route in a standalone Java class that writes out Hello World 👋

+The class `CamelDemoStartStop` shows how to manually start/stop a CamelContext.

+The class `CamelDemoMainClass` shows how to use Camel's Main() class to start the CamelContext and keep it running.

 This project was initialised first using:

     mvn -B archetype:generate -DarchetypeGroupId=org.apache.maven.archetypes -DgroupId=com.cleverbuilder.examples -DartifactId=camel-standalone-helloworld

+## To run

+To run the example that manually starts and stops the Camel context:

+    mvn clean package
+    mvn exec:java -Dexec.mainClass=com.cleverbuilder.examples.CamelDemoStartStop

+To run the example that uses Camel's Main class to keep the Camel context running:

+    mvn clean package
+    mvn exec:java -Dexec.mainClass=com.cleverbuilder.examples.CamelDemoMainClass

+Press Ctrl+C to terminate the program at any time.

+## Hack on this project

 To import this project into IntelliJ IDEA: